srivathsanvenkateswaran/InstaDon/README.md

 This is a video when a user tested the app..
 Not by me with my phone/emulator.
 This might be a proof that it works everywhere and not just in my emulator..

-PS: Till now, only text message support is enabled and Images support, Personalised Account pages features will be implemented in the future....
+PS: Till now, only text message support is enabled.
+Images support, Personalised Account pages features will be implemented in the future....

 ## Concepts/Technologies used
 RecyclerView